sourisooo/Phazer---Dungeon-Fantasy-Quest/README.txt

 Updated at 14/03/2024
 Adding new game styles:
 - Bared Hands:
-Allow 2 extras opportunies to act (total of 4 attack round against 1/2 for others) Give a garantees extra turn attack round (Minimun 2 attack rounds per turn) Increase the speed level by 30 meaning +30% to have an extra atack (Putting the maximun cap speed level 150 providing 70% of chance to prock extra attack)
+Allow 2 extras opportunies to act (total of 4 attack round against 1/2 for others, allowing up to 8 attacks including critical, normal, extra and perfect strike)
+Give a garantees extra turn attack round (Minimun 2 attack rounds per turn) Increase the speed level by 30 meaning +30% to have an extra atack (Putting the maximun cap speed level 150 providing 70% of chance to prock extra attack)
 More tanky than other style with more chance to prock perfect strike (4 perfects strike at maximum occurence vs 2 for others)